Contao3-Ninja/errorlog_enhanced/README.md

 ## About

-"Enhanced error.log" generate the Contao error.log with complete relative file paths.
+"Enhanced error.log" generate the Contao 3 error.log with complete relative file paths.

+## User guide

+The current manual for the extension "Enhanced error.log" can be found here: [docs.contao.ninja][1]

 ## Example